AnErrupTion/LoGiC.NET/README.md

 # TODO
 - Add an Anti-Tamper.
-- Add an Anti-Dump and Anti-Debug.
+- Add an Anti-Emulation and Anti-Debug.